Thomas Parry (Comptroller of the Household): Career

 Parry's father was Henry Vaughan of Tretower Court, Breconshire, Wales whose father, Sir Thomas Vaughan, had been knighted and later beheaded by King Richard III.
+His mother was Gwenllian, daughter of William ap Grono of Brecon.

 He was a friend and kinsman of Lord William Cecil of Burghley House, which may have afforded him his introduction to the court of King Edward VI.
 Parry was initially known as Thomas ap Harry (Thomas, son of Harry), later modified to Thomas Parry.
 He is first noticed attending Thomas Cromwell in 1536, having been employed with various tasks and responsibilities attached to the dissolution of monastic properties.

 Further on he was one of the Protestants that were allowed to attend Princess Elizabeth when Mary confined her to Hatfield House.
 Parry's account (as Elizabeth's cofferer) of her household expenses at Hatfield from October 1551 to September 1552 survives.
 When Elizabeth was lodged at Woodstock Palace in 1554, Parry paid the wages of her keeper Henry Bedingfield and his servants.